Skip to main content

 If you're in Miami, Fort Lauderdale, or most of Broward County, you have a real choice between Starlink and 5G cellular as your backup WAN.
 Here's how to decide.

 5G failover wins when: You're in strong T-Mobile or Verizon 5G coverage, your budget for failover service is tight, or you need the lowest possible latency on the backup connection.
 For most Miami and Fort Lauderdale locations within the dense urban build-out zone, 5G is cheaper and performs well.
-Our 5G failover setup guide covers the UniFi configuration and hardware options in detail.
+The lowest-cost entry point is the UniFi 5G Backup ($99) — a RedCap 5G device that connects via a single PoE port on any UniFi switch and handles email, VoIP, and POS traffic during outages.
+Our 5G failover setup guide covers hardware options and UniFi configuration in detail.

 Starlink wins in three specific scenarios: